Japan picks Lockheed radar for Aegis Ashore batteries

-TOKYO (Reuters) - Japan said on Monday it had picked Lockheed Martin Corp to build a new powerful radar for two multi-billion dollar ground-based Aegis ballistic missile defense (BMD) stations meant to guard against North Korean missile strikes.
+TOKYO, July 30 (Reuters) - Japan said on Monday it had picked Lockheed Martin Corp to build a new powerful radar for two multi-billion dollar ground-based Aegis ballistic missile defence (BMD) stations meant to guard against North Korean missile strikes.

-The decision is the latest sign that Japan is forging ahead with plans to reinforce its defenses despite a North Korean pledge to denuclearize.
+The decision is the latest sign that Japan is forging ahead with plans to reinforce its defences despite a North Korean pledge to denuclearise.
 The purchase could also help Tokyo ease trade friction with Washington as its key ally threatens to impose tariffs on Japanese auto imports.

-Although Japanese defense officials initially estimated the cost of the two Aegis Ashore batteries, slated for deployment from 2023, at around $2 billion, the final outlay will be at least double that, sources earlier told Reuters.
-Japanese media reports have put the cost of the two sites, which will include the Aegis air defense system, missile launchers and interceptors at around $6 billion.
+Although Japanese defence officials initially estimated the cost of the two Aegis Ashore batteries, slated for deployment from 2023, at around $2 billion, the final outlay will be at least double that, sources earlier told Reuters.
+Japanese media reports have put the cost of the two sites, which will include the Aegis air defence system, missile launchers and interceptors at around $6 billion.

 Trump has cranked up pressure on Tokyo with tariffs on steel and threats of levies on car imports, though during a visit to Tokyo in November he had welcomed Japan’s procurement of Lockheed Martin F-35 stealth fighters and urged Japan to buy more U.S. weapons and “billions and billions of dollars of additional products of all kinds.”